Cowboy Bebop: Film

-On July 22, 2008, If published an article on its website regarding a rumor of a live-action Cowboy Bebop movie in development by 20th Century Fox.
+On July 22, 2008, If published an article on its website regarding a rumor of a live-action Cowboy Bebop film in development by 20th Century Fox.
 Producer Erwin Stoff said that the film's development was in the early stages, and that they had "just signed it".
 Keanu Reeves was to play the role of Spike Spiegel.
 Variety confirmed on January 15, 2009 that production company Sunrise Animation would be "closely involved with the development of the English-language project".
 The site also confirmed Kenji Uchida, Shinichirō Watanabe and series writer Keiko Nobumoto as associate producers, series producer Masahiko Minami as a production consultant, and Peter Craig as screenwriter.
 This was lauded by various sources as a promising move for the potential quality of the film.
-At the time it was slated to release in 2011, but problems with the budget delayed its production.
+At the time, it was slated to release in 2011, but problems with the budget delayed its production.
 The submitted script was sent back for rewrite to reduce the cost and little has been heard about it since an interview with producer Joshua Long on October 15, 2010; the project currently languishes in development hell.
-On October 25, 2014, series director Watanabe was asked about the live-action film at the MCM London Comicon.
+On October 25, 2014, series director Watanabe was asked about the live action film at the MCM London Comic Con.
 He stated: "I'm afraid I don't know what they're thinking in Hollywood.
 Apparently the project hasn't come to a stop but I don't know how it's going to progress from here on.
 I hear that there are a lot of 'Hollywood' problems."

 Live-action series

 In 2017, it was announced that an American live-action adaptation of the series was being developed by Tomorrow Studios, a partnership between Marty Adelstein and ITV Studios, with executive production by Sunrise Inc. Christopher Yost was to write the series, and Netflix announced that it would distribute it.
 On April 4, 2019, Variety reported that John Cho, Mustafa Shakir, Daniella Pineda and Alex Hassell had been cast.
 Production was shut down in October 2019 due to a knee injury sustained by Cho, setting production back by more than six months.
 On April 17, 2020, it was revealed that the episodes would be an hour long.
 On May 19, 2020, Adelstein revealed that there were three finished episodes and that they had shot at least six episodes before Cho's knee injury.
 In the same interview it was revealed that the director of the anime series, Shinichirō Watanabe, had been hired as a creative consultant.
-Production, in New Zealand, resumed on September 30, 2020, following a COVID-19 lockdown in the country.
-The series was released on November 19, 2021 to mixed reviews.
-On December 9, 2021, it was announced that it would not be renewed for a second season, with Netflix cancelling it entirely.
+Production in New Zealand resumed on September 30, 2020, following a COVID-19 lockdown in the country.
+The series was released on November 19, 2021, to mixed-to-negative reviews.
+On December 9, 2021, it was announced that it would not be renewed for a second season, with Netflix cancelling it entirely due to poor ratings and reception.